eunjung31/MotorVoice/README.md

 Feature extractor & Automatic Severity Classifier for Motor Speech Disorder MotorVoice is a framework designed to extract speech features for automatic severity classification of motor speech disorder.
 The to-be-extracted features include voice quality-, prosody-, and pronunciation-related features.
 Please refer [1] for details.

-So far, Experiments have been conducted on only Korean dysarthric speech.
-We are aiming to extend our research to other languages such as English, Chinese, Spanish, etc.

 ## Requirements
 * praat